-Additional help is available by scheduling an appointment with instructors or the lecture TA.
-The easiest way to reach the instructor or TA is via e-mail.
+All TA office hours will be held at JCAIN 203.
+Their schedules are shown on the next page.
+Additional help is available by scheduling an appointment with instructors or with any of the lab and lecture TAs.
+The easiest way to reach the instructors or TAs is via e-mail.